-Table: Client assessment requirements for family planning methods
+Table: Client assessment requirements for family planning (FP) methods

-Procedure LAM Condom (male and female) Hormonal Methods (COCs/ DMPA/ Implants) IUCD Sterilization (female/ male)
+Procedure LAM LAM Condom Male/ Female) Hormonal Methods (COCs/ DMPA/Implants) IUCD Sterilization (Female/Male)

 Screen for pregnancy No No Yes Yes Yes

 STIs screening (high risk) No No No Yes Yes

 Medical and reproductive history Yes No Yes Yes Yes

 Physical Examination

-Blood pressure (BP) No No Yes No Yes
+Blood Pressure (BP) No No Yes No Yes

 Breast examination No No No No No

 Abdominal examination No No No Yes Yes/No

 Pelvic examination (bimanual and per speculum) No No No Yes Yes/No

 Male examination (groin and genitals) N/A No N/A N/A No/Yes

 Laboratory Test (Female only)

-Haemoglobin No No No No Yes 1
+Haemoglobin (Hb) No No No No Yes 1

-Protein and sugar in urine No No No No Yes
+Protein and Sugar in Urine No No No No Yes

-1 In Nepal, the risk of dying from a pregnancy-related complication is much greater than the risk of dying from complication of the minilaparotomy procedure.
-A large number of Nepalese women suffer from anaemia and to refuse them mini-lap services solely on the criteria of borderline anaemia could defeat the very purpose of providing them quality reproductive health services.
-A physician's decision to conduct minilaparotomy on a severely anaemic client with Hb <7gm/dl or hematocrit (Hct) <20 should be based on her risk of pregnancy-related complication and her access to services versus the risk of operating on an anaemic client.
+1In Nepal the risk of dying from a pregnancy-related complication is much greater than the risk of dying from complications of the minilaparotomy procedure.
+A large number of Nepalese women suffer from anaemia and to refuse them minilaparotomy services solely on the criteria of borderline anaemia could defeat the very purpose of providing them quality reproductive health services.
+A physician's decision to conduct minilaparotomy on a severely anaemic client with Hb less than 7gm/dl or Hematocrit (Hct) less than 20 should be based on her risk of pregnancy-related complications and her access to services versus the risk of operating on an anaemic client.